- 1. Write an airtight opening a bar business plan

 - Get a sense of everything you need to put in place before you open your bar

-Make sure your business plan contains the following information:
+As one of the first steps to opening a bar, make sure your business plan contains the following information:

 - Market and competitive analysis